It’s not the prettiest soup in the world, but this cauliflower soup was a surprise hit with my family.

 Roasted Cauliflower Soup

-I used a blender to get this silky smooth, but a food processor or hand blender might also work.
+I used a Vitamix to get this silky smooth, but a regular blender might also work.
 Be careful not to burn yourself opening and pouring from the blender because the mixture can be super-heated.

 - 1 cauliflower (I used an orange one)